Harshit0104/handwritten-digit-recognizer/README.md

 Here, we have

 • Built a digit recognizer based on MNIST digits dataset recognizing handwritten digits from 0 to 9 in 8 x 8 pixel images.
-• Finalized machine learning model was a logistic regression model with train accuracy 100% and test accuracy 97.2%.
+• Finalized machine learning model was a CNN based model with train accuracy 99.6% and test accuracy 97.2%.

 ### About dataset
 The MNIST database is a large collection of handwritten digits.
 It has a training set of 60,000 examples, and a test set of 10,000 examples.